jeffpar/lonedissent/_pages/advocates/top100/all.md

 which we also refer to as the "Taped Era" (i.e., from October Term 1955 onward), because October 1955 was when Court began recording all oral arguments on reel-to-reel tape.

-NOTE: Any advocates listed below whose totals are reported as "at least" still require further verification.
+NOTE: Any advocate listed below whose total is reported as "at least" still requires further verification.

 ## Top Advocates